-The system automatically turns off after 25 seconds or when the ignition is turned to the ON or ACC position.
-The dome lamp control must not be set to the OFF position for the illuminated entry system to operate.
+The system automatically turns off after 25 seconds or when the ignition is turned to the 2 (ACCESSORY) or 3 (ON) position.
+The dome lamp control must ${f not}$ be set to the off position for the illuminated entry system to operate.